olivierfriard/boris_docs/index.rst

 Transitions flow diagram
 ------------------------

-BORIS can generate DOT script and flow diagram from the transition matrices (See Observations > Create transition matrix).
+BORIS can generate DOT scripts and flow diagrams from the transitions matrices (See Observations > Create transition matrix for obtaining the transitions matrices).

 DOT script (Graphviz language)